About

 At home in the Creek

-Most of all, I like to work at home, surrounded by cedars and birds, watching the two bald eagles who live across the road soaring in blue sky.
-I live about 100 feet from the favored waters of Roberts Creek, where I can watch salmon heading upstream to spawn.
+Most of all, I like to work at home, surrounded by cedars and birds, watching the two bald eagles who live nearby soaring in blue sky.
+I live about 30 metres from the favored waters of Roberts Creek, where I can watch salmon heading upstream to spawn.
 From the mouth of the creek, which opens into the Pacific Ocean, my husband and I launch our kayaks and go for a quiet paddle.
-I love where I live on British Columbia’s Sunshine Coast, only a 40-minute ferry ride northwest of Vancouver.
-It feels like an island here but we’re part of the mainland coast.
-There is no road access between Vancouver and the Sunshine Coast; you can only get here by air or sea.
-Living like this in two parallel worlds, the city and country, is ideal.

 Find out more about me at www.heatherconn.com.